Notre Dame vs. North Carolina NCAA Football Odds, Plays and Insights | October 30, 2021

 North Carolina Stats and Trends

-- North Carolina has hit the over in 57.1% of its opportunities this year (four times in seven games with a set point total).
+- North Carolina's games this year have hit the over four times in seven opportunities (57.1%).

 - When North Carolina scores more than 23.1 points, it is 3-2 against the spread and 4-1 overall.

-- In games that North Carolina amasses more than 370.3 yards, the team is 3-2 against the spread and 4-1 overall.
+- When North Carolina picks up over 370.3 yards, the team is 3-2 against the spread and 4-1 overall.

-- The Tar Heels have 10 giveaways this season, while the Fighting Irish have 16 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.